 Carlos specialises in all aspects of Cayman Islands trust law advice and trust litigation.
 He regularly advises trustees and ultra-high net worth individuals on the establishment, restructuring and administration of trusts, and the use of private trust companies as well as providing advice to Protectors and beneficiaries on a variety of trust related matters.
 He also advises on estate planning and administration of estate issues for high net worth individuals.
 Carlos has substantial experience in relation to Cayman Islands and BVI trust litigation matters, acting on behalf of trustees, beneficiaries and Protectors in Court proceedings.
 He regularly appears in Court on their behalf as counsel.

 Carlos continues to be lauded for his strengths in trusts litigation.
 He was named Private Client Lawyer of the Year at the 2020 Who’s Who Legal Awards.
-Chambers Global 2019 ranks him as a top trusts lawyer, noting he is a ‘particularly excellent’ practitioner by peers.
-In 2018, he was included in the Private Client section of Who’s Who Legal: Thought Leaders – Global Elite 2019 and Chambers Global described him as ´a market leader in this area´ and ´clearly very experienced and knowledgeable´.
+Chambers Global 2019 ranks him as a top trusts lawyer, noting his peers consider him a ‘particularly excellent’ practitioner.
+In 2018, he was included in the Private Client section of Who’s Who Legal: Thought Leaders.
+Global Elite 2019 and Chambers Global described him as ´a market leader in this area´ and ´clearly very experienced and knowledgeable´.
 He was recognised by Chambers Global High Net Worth Guide 2017 as “the go-to Cayman trusts person,” as well as being praised for his measured approach to contentious matters.
 Also in 2017, Chambers Global described him as “a very good lawyer and a very nice guy,” with sources saying that he is “very good on offshore planning.”